-In our previous works \cite{Yan25a,Yan25c}, we introduced a $p$-version of the cutoff Sobolev inequality, identified the full admissible range of the associated scaling functions, and established an equivalent characterization in terms of resistance estimates under the so-called slow volume regular condition.
-As an application, we investigated the singularity of the associated $p$-energy measure with respect to the underlying measure and revealed a dichotomy in the dependence of the $p$-walk dimension $\beta_{p}$ on $p$.
+In our previous works \cite{Yan25a,Yan25c,Yan25e}, we introduced a $p$-version of the cutoff Sobolev inequality.
+As applications, we investigated the singularity of the associated $p$-energy measure with respect to the underlying measure and revealed a dichotomy in the dependence of the $p$-walk dimension $\beta_{p}$ on $p$.

-The primary objective of this paper is to further develop this line of research.
-In \cite[Theorem 2.3]{Yan25c}, we proved that under the slow volume regular condition--which generalizes the strongly recurrent condition from the case $p=2$ to general $p>1$, and which, on homogeneous metric measure spaces, is equivalent to $p$ being strictly greater than the Ahlfors regular conformal dimension, or equivalently, to $\beta_p>d_h$, where $d_h$ is the Hausdorff dimension--the conjunction of the Poincar\'e inequality and the cutoff Sobolev inequality is equivalent to the two-sided resistance estimates.
-A natural question is how to characterize this conjunction in more general settings--for instance, when $p$ is less than or equal to the Ahlfors regular conformal dimension on homogeneous metric measure spaces, or when the volume growth is not ``sufficiently slow" on general metric measure spaces.

-The main result of this paper, stated as Theorem \ref{thm_main}, proves that under the volume doubling condition and a geometric condition--namely, the linearly locally connected (LLC) condition, which, roughly speaking, requires a certain connectedness property of annuli--the conjunction of the elliptic Harnack inequality, the Poincar\'e inequality, and the capacity upper bound implies the cutoff Sobolev inequality.
-To establish this implication, we will adapt a technique introduced in \cite{TW02AJM} to obtain a Wolff potential estimate for superharmonic functions in the $p$-energy setting.
-This yields an estimate for the solution to the nonlinear equation $-\Delta_pu=1$ in a bounded open set $U$, playing a role analogous to the mean exit time estimate in the case $p=2$.
-We then follow a similar argument to that in \cite{GHL15} to construct the desired cutoff function.